 All litigators should have studied this discipline's dozens of rules while still in law school, and, later on, should have observed their law firms' experienced litigators effectively employing those rules in every adverse deposition.
 Sadly, however, the vast majority of litigators practice their entire careers without ever truly understanding this crucial syllogism:

 TRIAL IS ARGUMENT.
-DEPOSITION IS ARGUMENT.
+DEPOSITION IS TRIAL.
 THUS, DEPOSITION IS ARGUMENT.